steph643/tinypsd/README.md

 # How it works

 To compress a PSD file, tinypsd uses one or more of the following lossless technics:
-1. removal of the cached data of the linked and embedded smart objects
+1. it removes the cached data of the linked and embedded smart objects,
-2. cancellation of the *Maximize Compatibility* option
+2. it cancels the *Maximize Compatibility* option.

-The resulting PSD file is usually much smaller than the original, ***but*** it requires a few simple steps, in Photoshop, to be restored to its original state (see the  demo).
+The resulting PSD file is usually much smaller than the original, ***but*** it requires a few simple steps, in Photoshop, to be restored to its original state (see the  above demo).

 # What now?